markjprice/cs11dotnet7/docs/errata/errata.md

 In the next edition, I will add a note about this.
 Since the official documentation still shows the behavior of .NET 6, this seems odd.
 My guess is that they decided to change to angle brackets and semi-colons because some cultures use round brackets to indicate negative numbers and use commas for decimal numbers.
 Therefore it would be confusing to have a mix of round brackets and commas meaning different things.
 Its a shame the documentation does not explain this and show the .NET 7 and later new default formats.

+# Page 362 - Joining, formatting, and other string members

+In the table, `string.IsNullOrWhitespace` should be `string.IsNullOrWhiteSpace`.

 # Page 399 - Managing directories

 > Thanks to [Dario Bosco](https://github.com/DarioBosco) for raising this [issue on 6 February 2023](https://github.com/markjprice/cs11dotnet7/issues/26).